isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 ### Important Information About Band Attendance

 Please note that band attendance for all scheduled practices / performances is mandatory and important, as we emphasised on the importance of self-discipline and effort in every band member of our school.

 In the event of absences, request of early pickup or late arrival from CCA with valid reasons, a Parent’s / Guardian’s letter is required for submission to the Band Teacher OIC, Mdm Suryana.
-Subsequently, you may also notify via school’s official email.
+Subsequently, you may also notify via  email.
 [Email:&nbsp;[suryana_buang@moe.edu.sg](mailto:suryana_buang@moe.edu.sg)]

 **Accolades**